will-stone/plastic/README.md

 yarn
 ```

-Then build the theme files to the `themes` folder using:
+Then compile the theme files to the `themes` folder using:

 ```sh
 yarn build-vscode